Rudraksh-Dixit/sigma-soc-rules/README.md

 A collection of production-quality Sigma detection rules I wrote, tested, and tuned.
 Each rule targets a specific MITRE ATT&CK technique, includes false positive considerations, and was validated using Atomic Red Team simulations in a live Wazuh/ELK SOC lab.

 This is not a copy-paste of the Sigma public repo.
-Every rule here was written by analyzing real adversary behavior — encoded PowerShell, LSASS dumping via procdump, certutil living-off-the-land, WMI lateral movement, and more.
+Every rule here was written by analyzing real adversary behavior — encoded PowerShell, LSASS dumping via procdump, certutil living-off-the-land, WMI lateral movement, and more

 ## Rule Index